Klahanie/klahanie/_amenities/pools/index.md

 * [Pool rules]({{site.url}}/amenities/pools/pool-rules.html)
 * [Lifeguard Employment Application]({{site.url}}/files/Aquatics Lifeguard Employment Application 2021.pdf)

 Klahanie residents can enjoy the Klahanie pools and participate in the aquatics programs.
-To use the pools, create a KHOA [TeamUnify](https://www.teamunify.com/SwimLessons.jsp?_tabid_=182023&team=cmkhoaa) account and then register for individual sessions, classes, and clinics.
-Registration for swim sessions opens at 8:00 a.m. the day before.
-Registration is required for all those who wish to enter the pools.
-Please bring identification, and be sure to view our [COVID Guidelines]({{site.url}}/amenities/pools/covid-guidelines.html).
+To use the pools, bring your Identification to show that you are a Klahanie resident.

 ### Contact